Languages and Other Programmes

 The Ministry of Education and Culture’s adult education classes (Epimorfotika), are held in the afternoons and evenings in various subjects, including language courses, and Greek for beginners.
 These are offered all over the island at the local community level, for anyone who is interested, and at a low cost of EUR45-55 per year.
 Applications for the Greek language courses at the State Adult Education Centres can be submitted usually during September or October each year.
 Registration takes place once a year, and classes run from October to May.

-Note: Under the Epimorfotika programme Greek classes are also offered for residents at the Kofinou Reception Centre from November to May for free.
 See here, for more information or contact your local Adult Education District Office directly:

 • Nicosia District